Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Results

-Under a large $\Delta^\text{ CF}_i$, the low energy space Rh-4$d^5$ ions can be described by a single hole within the $t_{2g}$ manifold with effective spin moment \textit{s} = 1/2 and effective orbital angular moment \textit{L$'$} = 1.
-The spin-orbit coupling then leads to an effective total angular momentum of \textbf{\textit{J}$_\text{eff}$} = \textbf{\textit{s}} - \textbf{\textit{L$'$}} resulting in doubly degenerate pseudospin-1/2 states forming low-energy space in this material.
-This is schematically shown in Fig.~\ref{fig:fig01}(a).
-However, the lowering of cubic $O_h$ symmetry of octahedron due additional $\Delta^\text{ CF}_\text{ tri.}$($\Delta^\text{ CF}_\text{ tet.}$) terms can invalidate this picture.
-Hence it is important to first examine whether Rh-O$_6$ octahedra in \sro~retains the $O_h$ symmetry as was proposed earlier in Ref~\cite{calder_sro}.
 In this experimental crystal structure, all the six Rh-O bond lengths are $\sim$ 2.044 \AA{} while O-Rh-O bond angles are quite close to the ideal 90\degree{} with the largest deviation being 0.1\degree.
 However, full structural optimization with the magnetic ground state in our DFT calculation brings substantial changes in $a$ and $b$ lattice constants along with the changes in the local octahedral environment.
 The optimization enhanced $a$ and $b$ lattice constants to 10.046 \AA{} and also all the six Rh-O bond lengths elongated to 2.109 \AA{}.
 The structural optimization also alters the O-Rh-O bond angles to 92.28 and 87.72\degree (see Fig.~\ref{fig:fig01}(b)).
 Also, out of eight Sr neighbors in the extended environment of Rh atoms, two ``apical'' Sr atoms along $c$ axis are at 2.952 \AA{} distance while other ``non-apical'' six are at 3.340 \AA{} in the optimized structure.
 This is shown in Fig.~\ref{fig:fig01}(b) (short Rh-Sr distances are along A-bonds and long ones are along B/C/D-bonds).
 These two kinds of Rh-Sr distances were 2.960 and 3.238 \AA{} in the starting structure.
 Almost similar Rh-Rh 1NN distances $\sim$ 5.98/6.0 \AA{} of all the 8 bonds before optimization has changed substantially now to $\sim$ 5.9 and 6.13 \AA{} for two A-bonds, and six B/C/D bonds respectively.
 Thus optimization of structure results in substantial changes in Rh-O, non-apical Rh-Sr, and overall Rh-Rh bond lengths and is consistent with enhancement of $a$ and $b$ lattice constants.